Gaelmare/WaterFlasks/README.md

 Translations and textures welcome.

 Sides of flask are knapped out of leather.
-Bladders drop from cows, horses, sheep, and bears at some probability.
+Bladders drop from bears, cows, horses, and sheep at some probability affected by butchering skill.
+Bears are the most likely, and take the least skill.

+Flasks now take damage, and are repairable.

+Fluid level in flask is indicated by vertical bar.

 ## Status